InfinitumForm/cf-geoplugin/readme.txt

 * Fixed issues with Siteground integration

 == Upgrade Notice ==

+= 8.1.2 =
+* Fixing location search
+* Fixing SEO redirections for the certain countries
+* Fixing Geo banner for the certain countries

 = 8.1.1 =
 * Adding transitional code for the geo banner